AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/introduction.md

 >[!NOTE]
 >
 > The public AEM Guides Maven repository will be deprecated after the 5.3.0 release of Experience Manager Guides.
-The API JAR will only be available in Maven Central repository thereafter.
+The API JAR will only be available in Maven central repository thereafter.

 Perform the following steps to use the service API JARs from the public Maven repository: